“A thought… a sudden flashback… a mood set by a song… a sparkling moment.”

-Riga for me is the city I charge my self on live band music so I like to hang out in KKC, Club Piens, Stritzka Villa and Kalnciema kvartals – these are all places where one can find great concerts and other events.
+Riga for me is the city I charge myself on live band music so I like to hang out in KKC, Club Piens, Stritzka Villa and Kalnciema kvartals – these are all places where one can find great concerts and other events.
 Galleries I find interesting are low gallery and 427.
-And I recommend to check out the hand made longboards by local Latvian brand JJBordS.
-Vienna has a more high class vibe when I compare it to Riga.
+And I recommend checking out the handmade longboards by local Latvian brand JJBordS.
+Vienna has a more high-class vibe when I compare it to Riga.
 When I’m in Vienna I like to visit shops and gallery openings and meet other artists.
 I can’t really name a certain place because I don’t frequent any place in particular.
-I pretty much like wandering about the city but I do recommend to check out the Vienna based brand SAGAN Vienna.
+I pretty much like wandering about the city but I do recommend checking out the Vienna-based brand SAGAN Vienna.

 Tell us about your future plans…